GHOST-Aram/friendly-docs/venuetypes/docs/[id]/patch.md

     }
 ```

+**Notes**
-The description should be a string of not less than 100 characters and not more than 1000 characters in length.
+- The description should be a string of not less than 100 characters and not more than 1000 characters in length.

-### Response

-A successful response from this endpoint has the status code of `200`.
-The response body contains modified venue type document.
-The URL to the modified item is in the `Location` header of the response object in the format `/venue-types/<venueType._id`>.
-If the document to be modified does not exist, a response with status code of `404` is sent.

 **Example:**